 3.)
 Hip Hop yoga classes offer creative transitions, tuned to songs you want to sing along to.

 1.)
-Lockers and changing area is outdated; not much bench space.
+Changing area is outdated; not much bench space.

 2.)
 Classes can be quite large even during the December holidays; I thought the rooms were full but the teachers kept saying, “spread out now that you have space” which makes me think that non-holiday classes are extremely packed, mat to mat.